What parents need to know

 Is it any good?

-Readers will come to both envy and cherish the traveler in this wordless book -- in Mitsumasa Anno's entire series of books, for that matter -- for his chance to serve as witness to so many fabulous events in history and for his soothing comradeship: Rarely has one who has spoken so little conveyed so much.
+Readers will come to both envy and cherish the traveler in this wordless book -- in Mitsumasa Anno's entire series of books, for that matter.
+He gets the chance to serve as witness to so many fabulous events in history and offers soothing comradeship: Rarely has one who has spoken so little conveyed so much.
 Reading this book in a library is a perfect setting.
 A squadron of 7-year-olds was sent scurrying to gather additional books to explain the many references: "Go get a book on George Caleb Bingham," they were instructed.
 To have the material further illustrated made the history quite real for these children.

 The hide-and-seek setting is not an end in itself for Anno, but a springboard.
 Once you have found Waldo, that's that; once you have identified two jokers trying to move a piano in the streets of colonial Boston, it is just the beginning of an acquaintance with Laurel and Hardy.

 Families can talk about the locations and times depicted throughout the book.
 Explore each spread, talking about the place and time and searching for anachronisms.
 The book is an excellent jumping-off point for exploring people, places, and events in America's history.